esheetz/human_robot_red_teaming/docs/chatgpt_notes.md

     - This further exacerbated the model's tendency to repeat itself
     - Often the same adjustment needed to be prompted multiple times by human
 - Good at high-level questions, struggles with low-level details or specificity
+- Had a much easier time with more day-to-day scenarios (which makes sense, given what model was likely trained on)